fbpx

 Parole supervision costs less than incarceration

-III.
-Designing parole systems: how other states do it
+Designing parole systems: How other states do it

-• Of the 33 states that offer parole, 18 do NOT automatically exclude individuals convicted of homicide from earning parole, while 15 do.
+• Of the 33 states that offer parole, 18 do NOT automatically exclude people convicted of homicide from earning parole, while 15 do.

-• With few exceptions, states with parole permit individuals convicted of violent, nonhomicide offenses to earn parole.
+• With few exceptions, states with parole permit people convicted of violent, nonhomicide offenses to earn parole.

 • Many states with parole restrict eligibility in cases of repeat serious offenses.